Le Cercle Rouge: Themes

 The film's title means "The Red Circle" and refers to an epigraph which translates as:

 Siddhartha Gautama, the Buddha, drew a circle with a piece of red chalk and said: "When men, even unknowingly, are to meet one day, whatever may befall each, whatever the diverging paths, on the said day, they will inevitably come together in the red circle."

 Melville made up the quote, just as he did with the epigraph in Le Samouraï.

 Reception

-Box office
+Release and box office

+Le Cercle Rouge was released in France on October 21, 1970.
 It was the fifth most popular film of the year in France.

+It was released in Italy as I senza nome (lit.
+'The Nameless Ones') on December 18, 1970 with a 122 minute running time.
+It grossed a total of 1,589,000 lire in Italy becoming the 22nd highest film in year.

 Critical reviews

 Vincent Canby, in a 1993 review of a 99-minute version dubbed into English, said the film "may baffle anyone coming upon [Melville] for the first time".
 According to Canby:

 Though severely cut, The Red Circle doesn't exactly sweep along.
 It has a deliberate pace as Melville sets up the story of three chance acquaintances who plan and carry out the sacking of an elegant, supposedly impregnable jewelry store...Understatement is the method of the film, from Melville's pared-down screenplay to the performances by the three trenchcoated principals, even to the muted photography by Henri Decaë, which is in colour but has the chilly effect of black and white.

 Peter Bradshaw, in a 2003 review of a 102-minute reissue, called the film a "treat" and noted "Melville blends the Chandleresque world of his own devising with gritty French reality.
 With its taut silent robbery sequence, his movie gestures backwards to Rififi, and with Montand's specially modified bullets it anticipates Frederick Forsyth's Day of the Jackal and the contemporary techno-thriller."

 Hong Kong director John Woo wrote an essay for the Criterion DVD of Le Cercle Rouge arguing the film's merits.
 When the film was given a theatrical re-release, Woo was given a "presenter" credit.

 Roger Ebert gave the film four out of four in his 2003 review.

 The film has a 96% rating at film review website Rotten Tomatoes from 69 reviews, with the critics' consensus stating: "Melville is at the top of his game, giving us his next-to-last entry into the world of deception, crime, and extreme suspense that made him a maestro of the French heist genre."